Yahweasel/libav.js/docs/IO.md

 currently enabled by default in any build (other than "all"), but using an experimental build with `jsfetch` enabled, simply use, e.g., the URL `jsfetch:https://example.com/video.mkv` to use fetch. `jsfetch` does not currently support seeking or writing, only reading in a stream.
+If you enable the HLS demuxer, `jsfetch` supports reading from HLS streams as well.

 ## Reading